soundanalogous/Breakout/README.md

 Test environment
 ---

-Mac OSX Snow Leopard and Lion (have not tested in Linux or Windows)
+Mac OSX Snow Leopard and Lion (have not tested in Linux)

 Note: tested in Windows 7, but can't get node-serialport to install in Windows.
-As an alternative I'm developing a cross platform java serial to websocket bridge that I'll post in a few days.

 Also works on smartphones that support websockets.
-Have tested successfully on the following (make sure you set the IP address in the Arduino constructor to the IP address of the server - the computer the Arduino is connected to): iPhone 3GS, iPhone4, iPhone4S (using server_socket-io.js) Android 2.3.3 and 3.1 (using Firefox 8 browser in Andriod, works with either server.js or server_socket-io.js).
+Have tested successfully on the following (make sure you set the IP address in the Arduino constructor to the IP address of the server - the computer the Arduino is connected to):

+iPhone 3GS, iPhone4, iPhone4S (using server_socket-io.js)
+Android 2.3.3 and 3.1 (using Firefox 8 browser in Andriod, works with either server.js or server_socket-io.js).
 Native Android browser does not yet support websockets (socket.io will use xhr polling).